 Specifications: The gradient descent algorithm for collaborative filtering is used.
 It updates the parameters each time it is run.
 The other features which are the inputs are also updated, like rating.

 Pre-Processing: The data points used are initial 60000 data points from both Rating.csv and Teleplay.csv.
 However, later we add other rows related to the user 53698.
 This will not let us ignore the data points related to this user and help us in better prediction.
 The values which were having ratings as -1 are replaced by NaN.
 A data frame rating_df is defined.
 Pivot table is used with index value as user_id, columns as teleplay_id, and values as Rating of the teleplays.
-This is the concerned data frame ratings_df-However, ratings data frame contains the modified version of this dataframe where
+This is the concerned data frame ratings_df-However, ratings data frame contains the modified version of this dataframedata frame where NaN values are replaced by 0, so that during running the program, we have only integer values.

 Other functions: RMSE function is used to calculate the root mean square values.
 The class Recommender calculates the updated parameters and the updated features.
 The function test_train_splits separates data into training and testing, for training the model.
 We finally fit the data into the trained model and represent it by the following plot-